 6. Request for Travel Form

-Each student who receives a Fulton grant for research or creative activity must submit a formal summary of their experience within 30 days of returning from travel, or, for non-travel related projects, within 30 business days after incurring the last expense within the given grant period.
+Each student who receives a Fulton grant must submit a formal summary of their experience within 30 days of returning from travel, or, for non-travel related projects, within 30 business days after incurring the last expense within the given grant period.
 The report should be approximately 300 words, written in the first person and accompanied by a photograph of the student; ideally, in their activity and/or with the work they created.
 The report and accompanying picture should be suitable for publication on the Fulton school website or other promotional/educational purposes.
 The grant application form will include a request for student grant applicants to give permission for their report and picture to be used.
 An applicant’s giving or withholding their permission will have no impact on the committee’s funding decision.

 All final reports are to be submitted via email to Donna Carey, Executive Assistant to the Dean of the Fulton School at email@example.com.
 Reports should be submitted as .doc/.docx files and images as jpg files in as high a resolution as possible.

 No new applications will be considered from recipients who have not submitted reports by the deadline for work previously funded by the Fulton Student Research Grants Committee.